simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - Server Access Logging - Detailed logging of access (i.e. requester, bucket name, request time, action, status, error codes) can be obtained using S3 Server Access Logging
     - 3 types: S3, S3-IA and S3-resource
     - Can be encrypted - either client or server side (own or managed)
-        - In transit
+        - In transit (encrypting data to/from buckets)
             - SSL/TLS
-        - At Rest
+        - At Rest (encrytping the stored data)
             - Server Side
                 - S3 Managed Keys - __SSE S3__ (AES256, managed by AWS)
                 - AWS KMS - __SSE-KMS__ (envelope key, audit trail when keys used and by who, and can manage own keys)
-                - Cutomer Provided Keys - __SSE-C__ - Keys managed by us
+                - Cutomer Provided Keys - __SSE-C__ - Keys managed by customer
+                - need to set x-amz-server-side-encryption header to AES256 or ams:kms for SSE-S3 or SSE-KMS, respectively
+                    - use Bucket Policy to deny requests without encryption header
             - Client Side
                 - Encrypt data on client side before uploading, decrypt client side after downloading
                 - Uses a Client-Side Master Key (never sent to AWS) so only encrypted data sent